FlorianWoelki/kira/README.md

 # kira

-kira is a remote docker based sandbox code runner written in Go.
+kira is a remote docker based sandbox code execution engine written in Go.

 Currently it supports the following languages: